cjddmut/Unity-2D-Platformer-Controller/README.md

 ## Requirements of PlatformerMotor2D

-### Rigidbody2D ###

-A Rigidbody2D is required for the motor as it uses rigidbody2D.MovePosition() to move the GameObject.
-The Rigidbody2D should have Fixed Angle checked and Is Kinematic needs to be unchecked.
-Mass has no impact on the motor.

-The motor sets the drag and gravity of the Rigidbody2D to 0 and handles deceleration and gravity on its own.
-If disabled then the motor will restore the original values of the Rigidbody2D.
-This is useful if you a player to lose control and allow Unity's physics to take over.

-Since the motor uses MovePosition, extrapolate will not have any effect.

-If the motor appears to punch through/into walls when dashing or falling then set Collision Detection to continuous.

 ### Collider2D ###

 The motor requires that a Collider2D be present on the GameObject or that a Collider2D is specified to the motor through the colliderToUse property.
 The motor uses the bounds of the Collider2D to understand where to check for contact with surfaces.